-Here we explain how personal data is collected when you participate in the Pathway through Pain course, how that data is used, your rights, and how you can control/delete that data.
+The Pathway through Pain course is produced and run by Wellmind Health.
+Here we explain how personal data is collected when you participate in the course, how that data is used, your rights, and how you can control/delete that data.

 'Personal data', is any data that can be used to directly contact or identify an individual, such as full name or email address, as well as any data that is combined directly with such data.